mattmattox/drain-node-on-crash/README.md

 NODE_TIMEOUT = 360  (seconds)

 AUTO_UNCORDON = true (This setting will automatically uncordon a node that was drained by the script.
 NOTE: Nodes that have cordon outside this app will not be changed.)

+REMOVE_PODS = true (This setting will automatically delete all pods from the node after draining.)